gerhardx/wizeline-qa-cert-session1/README.md

 - On cart/checkout functionality, testing when user removes items from the cart is recommended.
 - There are users with long login response.
 Need spec to detect performance issues
+- Dotenv file, it was added as dependecy, but not created as credentials are public for assignment.

 ## Authors